lbliii/milodocs/content/guides/themes/search/algolia.md

   {{<notice warning>}}
   Never expose your Algolia `Admin API Key` in your front-end code.
 This key should only be used in your back-end code through an environment variable passed in during deployment.
 For this guide, we are only using the `Search Only API Key`, which is safe to expose in your front-end code.
   {{</notice>}}
-5. Replace the `default` value in the `searchIndex` variable with the name of your Algolia index.
-This is the index where your site's content will be stored and searched.
+1. Replace the `default` value in the `searchIndex` variable with the name of your Algolia index that we created earlier.

 ### Make the Search Script Available